denisecase/datafun-central/content/languages/css/_index.md

 them to their dashboards, or use CSS to modify individual elements such as fonts, colors, and backgrounds.

-### Power BI
+### CSS in Power BI

 Power BI allows users to customize the appearance of their dashboards using themes and custom CSS code.
 Users can modify the styling of individual elements such as charts, tables, and cards, and can apply custom CSS classes to elements for greater control over styling.

-### Plotly
+### CSS in Plotly

-Plotly provides a range of customization options for dashboard styling, including the ability to use custom CSS code to modify the appearance of charts and graphs.
+Plotly is a web-based data visualization platform that provides a range of customization options for dashboard styling, including the ability to use custom CSS code to modify the appearance of charts and graphs.
 Users can modify the styling of individual elements such as colors, fonts, and backgrounds, and can apply custom CSS classes to elements for more granular control over styling.

+Plotly supports multiple programming languages including Python, R, and JavaScript.

-### Metabase
+### CSS in Metabase

-Metabase is an open-source data analytics platform that allows users to create interactive dashboards and reports.
+Metabase is an open-source business intelligence and data analytics platform that allows users to create interactive dashboards and reports.
 It provides a range of customization options for dashboard styling, including the ability to use custom CSS code to modify the